stephpy/timeline-bundle/README.md

 - Make documentation of adding a spread
 - Explain better the system of actions/walls/timelines/context/spread
+- Add GLOBAL context, each actions of spreads are dupplicated on their GLOBAL context
+- spread_to_me on **SpreadManager** should be configurable
 - Can use Doctrine ODM, Propel, etc ...
 - Can use an other one entity manager than default